Season One, Episode Fourteen: “That Damn Donna Reed”

 RORY: Sorry, you’re a man.
 You can’t help for another 15 years.

-— Rory is alluding to the shift in gender roles that occurred in the 1970s United States in conjunction with second-wave feminism.
+• Rory is alluding to the shift in gender roles that occurred in the United States in conjunction with second-wave feminism in the 1970s.
 During this period, women enrolled in universities and entered professions in unprecedented numbers.
-As more women joined the workforce, the public and domestic spheres became less rigidly sex segregated, and it became more permissible for men to take part in household chores and child-rearing.
-Of course, an imbalance still exists – women outnumber men in today’s paid workforce but still perform almost twice as much unpaid domestic labor (Harvard Business Review).
+As the public and domestic spheres became less rigidly sex segregated, it became more permissible, and desirable, for men to contribute to household chores and child-rearing.
+Of course, an imbalance still exists: women outnumber men in today’s paid workforce but still perform almost twice as much unpaid domestic labor (Harvard Business Review).

 LORELAI: It started with Rory’s baby chick getting loose in the house and ended with Rory and I up at one in the morning looking for Morey and Babette’s new kitten, who we found asleep in the piano.